GAMS-dev/gamspy/docs/user/whatisgamspy.rst

 GAMSPy combines the high-performance GAMS execution system with the flexible Python language, creating a powerful mathematical optimization package.
 It acts as a bridge between the expressive Python language and the robust GAMS system, allowing you to create complex mathematical models effortlessly.
-This alows creating full pipelines in Python by using your favorite packages for preprocessing (e.g. data cleaning) and postprocessing (e.g. visualization) along with GAMSPy.
+This allows creating full pipelines in Python by using your favorite packages for preprocessing (e.g. data cleaning) and postprocessing (e.g. visualization) along with GAMSPy.